 When asking Alison what she was looking to get out of her time here at CRC, she responded “Throughout the internship, I was looking to improve my writing and research skills, and to gain a general understanding of the public relations industry.”
 Now, two months after Ali started interning with us, Ali notes “I have learned the importance of maintaining relations with clients, editors, and anyone you meet in the PR industry.”

 A devoted student at the Newhouse School of Communications and the Whitman School of Management Dual Program, with majors in Public Relations and Management, Ali looks forward to continuing her career path in Public Relations and business.
-When Ali isn’t at our CRC office, you can find her cooking, travelling, and spending time with family and friends.
+When Ali isn’t at our CRC office, you can find her cooking, traveling, and spending time with family and friends.
 Although we are sad to see her go, Ali has been an essential component to our CRC team and member of our family this summer.

 Q&A: VERP EDITION